Secure File Transfer

 Body

-Any files containing confidential data, including personally identifiable information (PII) or protected health information (PHI), should not be sent over email.
+Any files containing confidential data, including personally identifiable information (PII) or protected health information (PHI), should NOT be sent over email.
 This includes education records protected by FERPA (Family Educational Rights and Privacy Act) or health records protected by HIPAA (Health Insurance Portability and Accountability).
 For more information, please refer to Data Privacy Laws.

 Cloud Storage Providers